Easy chicken spaghetti recipe! This quick dinner recipe turns boneless skinless chicken breast into dinner in just 30 minutes!

 If you’ve never had chicken spaghetti, then you’re in for a treat!
 Chicken spaghetti is total comfort food for me, not only because it’s so cheesy and delicious but because it’s something I grew up eating.

-I partnered with Perdue Farms, and I created this streamlined version of the dish that I grew up on.
+I created this recipe as a faster version of the dish that I grew up on.
 The original recipe called for using a full chicken and making the broth from scratch.

 In order to make this recipe more weeknight-friendly, I use a few shortcuts like chicken breast and chicken broth that keep all the flavor but cut the total time to just 30 minutes.